Vinny Faherty: Return to Galway United

 Faherty was signed by Tommy Dunne for Galway's inaugural season in the League of Ireland.
-He scored the new club's first ever goal, in a 5–2 friendly win over Sligo Rovers, then scored their first league goal, against Finn Harps at Finn Park on 29 March 2014, and became the first Galway player to score a hat-trick when he claimed the match ball within 19 minutes against Cobh Ramblers on 25 July.
+He scored the club's first goal, in a 5–2 friendly win over Sligo Rovers, then scored their first league goal, against Finn Harps at Finn Park on 29 March 2014, and became the first Galway player to score a hat-trick when he claimed the match ball within 19 minutes against Cobh Ramblers on 25 July.

 Limerick

 Faherty joined Limerick for the 2015 season, and played in a central or wide midfield role for the majority of the first half of the season.
 Limerick failed to win a game until the 22nd game of the season, when two goals from Faherty contributed to a 3–2 win against Sligo.
 This was the start of a run of goals for Faherty, who scored 7 more goals in the following 8 games as Limerick put together a run of results in their attempt to avoid relegation from the Premier League.
-Faherty won the league's Player of the Month in August and finished the season as Limerick's top scorer and the third-highest scorer in the Premier Division.
+Faherty won the League of IrelandPlayer of the Month Award and finished the season as Limerick's top scorer and the third-highest scorer in the Premier Division.
 Following Limerick's eventual relegation after a play-off, Faherty returned to Galway United.

+Galway United

+Faherty signed for Galway United again for the 2016 season and was a central figure in their Premier Division campaign.
+He finished the season as the club’s top scorer with 12 league goals, a tally that made him the third highest goalscorer in the Premier Division.
+In addition to his goalscoring return, he contributed 8 assists, underlining his importance to United’s attacking play throughout the campaign.
+He was also runner-up to Ronan Finn for the Premier Division Player of the Month Award in April, in a season that was ultimately disappointing for United, after early season promise had them as high as 3rd in May.

 Sligo Rovers

 On 31 July 2017, Faherty moved to fellow Irish Premier Division club Sligo Rovers.
-He was signed along with two other players, Greg Moorhouse and Jamie McDonagh.
-He made his league debut for the club on 5 August, as a second-half substitute in a 1–1 home draw with St Patrick's Athletic; he shot over the bar with the last kick of the match.
-His first league goal opened the scoring in a 2–1 away win over Finn Harps on 16 September, and he finished the season with three goals from nine league appearances.
+He made his league debut for the club on 5th August, as a second-half substitute in a 1–1 home draw with St Patrick's Athletic, he shot over the bar with the last kick of the match.
+His first league goal opened the scoring in a 2–1 away win over Finn Harps on 16th September, where he also assisted the last minute winner.
+Two weeks later, he scored the winning goal in a 1-0 home victory over Bohemians.
+He also scored in a 3–0 win against Derry City during the run in.

+His impact after arriving mid-season saw him regarded as one of the two principal catalysts for Sligo Rovers’ survival push, alongside former Glasgow Rangers player Rhys McCabe.

 Cyprus

-Faherty spent the second half of the 2017–18 season with Cypriot Second Division club PAEEK.
+Faherty left Sligo Rovers at the end of the 2017 season and signed for Nicosia based Cypriot side PAEEK..
+He spent 12 months in Cyprus and returned to Ireland for the 2019 season.